eemeli/esfs-statutes/esfs-statutes.md

     - Honorary Members of ESFS
     - National Delegates for each country.

     The term of office for all the elected Officers (Chair, Vice-Chair, Secretary, Treasurer) shall be two years, after which they may be re-elected for subsequent terms.
 Former Committee Officers and the Honorary Members remain on the Committee for their lifetime, having voice but no vote.
-National Delegates are elected according to local customs.
+National Delegates are elected according to local customs and should be normally resident in the country they represent.
 If a position falls vacant, the Committee may nominate a provisional substitute until the next General Meeting.

 12. The Committee has the following prerogatives: